rackerlabs/docs-developer-blog/_posts/2018-08-24-unattended-unlocked-unprotected-terminals-user-security-training.md

   - Security
 ---

-As part of our user security awareness training we perform tests of our personnel in the work environment.
+As part of our user security awareness training, we perform tests of our personnel in the work environment.
 One training exercise involved testing for unattended computers by inserting a USB device that would display a ransomware screen.

 <!-- more -->

 ## What is USB Rubber Ducky?

-A product made by a company called Hak5.
+USB Rubber Ducky is a product made by a company called Hak5.
 You can find information about it at:

 * [Hak5's hackshop.com](http://hakshop.com/products/usb-rubber-ducky-deluxe)
 * [Hak5's GitHub Repository](https://github.com/hak5darren/USB-Rubber-Ducky)

-To you it looks like a USB thumb drive, but it actually emulates a USB HID keyboard.
-Once plugged in a payload programmed into the device sends keyboard commands to the computer.
+To you, it looks like a USB thumb drive, but it actually emulates a USB HID keyboard.
+After it's plugged in, a payload a payload programmed into the device sends keyboard commands to the computer.

 This allows a security tester to quickly run commands on an unprotected computer without having to sit down at the computer and type.

 ## Our ransomware exercise

 We walked around our location looking for computers that were unattended and had not been locked (left at the desktop screen).
-If we discovered an unattended computer we inserted the USB Rubber Ducky into a USB port which delivered our payload.
+If we discovered an unattended computer, we inserted the USB Rubber Ducky into a USB port which delivered our payload.

 ### What happens?